of online Python learners

 “The combo of the streak system and the community is dangerous in the best way.
 My streak pushes me daily and the community makes the whole thing feel less like studying.”

-“Sessions feel continuous even if days pass between them.
-Py knows where we left off, what I found hard, what I've mastered.
-Like a tutor who actually takes notes.”
+“Sessions feel continuous even when days pass between them.
+Py knows where we left off, what I struggled with, what I've already got down.
+First AI tool that's actually felt like it was paying attention.”

 “21 days in.
-The XP and leaderboard are embarrassingly effective at keeping me going.
-I missed one day and felt genuinely bad about it.
+The XP and leaderboard are embarrassingly effective — took a few sessions to find the pace, then it just clicked.
+Missed one day last week and actually felt bad about it.
 Whatever they did, it works.”

 “The community is what keeps this from feeling lonely.
 Someone answered my question about list comprehensions within an hour.
 I didn't expect that level of help.”